lejcestlesang/LibraryTransfer_Webapp/README.md

 This is an ongoing project.
 The readme will be completed once the website is fully functioning.

-In the meantine feel free to explore the github repository for details about [website/Script](https://github.com/lejcestlesang/Spotify_to_Deezer) folder.
+In the meantine, feel free to explore the github repository for details about [website/Script](https://github.com/lejcestlesang/Spotify_to_Deezer) folder.

 ## Resources